Prospects for Managed Underground Storage of Recoverable Water

 Earth Sciences, Water and Hydrology, Environmental Studies, Water Quality

-Fort, Denise Professor and National Research Council.
+Fort, Denise and National Research Council.
 "Prospects for Managed Underground Storage of Recoverable Water."
-(2008). http://digitalrepository.unm.edu/law_facbookdisplay/112
+(2008): 350 pages. https://digitalrepository.unm.edu/law_facbookdisplay/112